 Completion of this course with a passing grade will meet the CLAS language proficiency requirement.

-2. Required textbook
+2. Required textbook and Workbook Manual

-Lê Phạm Thúy-Kim & Nguyễn Kim Oanh.
+- a.
+Textbook: Lê Phạm Thúy-Kim & Nguyễn Kim Oanh.
 2001.
 Chúng ta nói...Conversational Vietnamese.
 University of Washington Press.
-ISBN 0295980893
+ISBN 0295980893 - Link to do exercises from the textbook, with answers: